Layr-Labs/hokulea/canoe/README.md

 ## 2 · EigenDA V2 (“Blazar”) Upgrade

-In EigenDA V2 the certificate (DA cert) is returned to the requester immediately after quorum attestation; the disperser no longer verifies it on L1.
-It bears the question, how to securely bridge a blob to L1
+In EigenDA V2 the certificate (DA cert) is returned to the requester immediately after quorum attestation; the disperser no longer pessimistically bridges the certs to the L1.
+Verification is thus left as the responsibility of the rollup, which can do so optimistically to save on gas costs.

 ## 3 · Implementation Details